tm2space/tm2-moi-gs-customer/README.md

 ## Telecommanding

 This project defines a few example CCSDS telecommands.
-They are received on UDP port `10014`.
+They are received on configurable UDP ports.
 Commands have no side effects and are used for testing the telecommand interface.

-The system also receives telemetry packets on UDP port `10015` at a configurable rate (default 1Hz) from your OBC or simulator.
+The system also receives telemetry packets at configurable rates from your customer instances or simulators.

 ## Configuration Examples